ssdollxx/tuya-zigbee-switch/docs/ota_flash.md

 ### Step 5: Rejoin the Device

 Once the device is flashed, force delete the old device from zigbee2mqtt and open your network by pressing "Permit join".
+Then reset the device it by pressing any switch 5 times in a row fast.
 The device should automatically rejoin.

-If you miss the moment when the OTA update finishes and the device doesn't rejoin (there is a timeout for join retries), try pressing the reset button on the device for more than two seconds.

 ---

-Hopefully, you now have a working device! 😊
+Hopefully, you now have a working device with custom firmware! 😊